Israel's Netanyahu fumes at reported U.S. slur

 Such pledges by Netanyahu have resonated among Israeli voters, even amid fears his strained relations with U.S. President Barack Obama could ultimately weaken support from Israel's main diplomatic ally and arms provider.

-Republican Senators John McCain and Lindsey Graham condemned the remarks, saying they did "nothing but harm to America's national security interests."
+Some pundits predict an Israeli election in 2015, two years early, speculation seemingly supported by the absence of any strong challenger to the Likud party leader and increasingly vocal challenges to his policies from senior ministers to the left and right of him within the coalition government.

-"We know that relations can be strained at times.
-But there is no excuse for Obama Administration officials to insult the Prime Minister of Israel, our closest ally in the Middle East," the senators said in a joint statement.
+Economy Minister Naftali Bennett, whose ultranationalist Jewish Home party belongs to the coalition but who has had testy relations with Netanyahu, defended him on Facebook.

-Some Israeli pundits predict an Israeli election in 2015, two years early, speculation seemingly supported by increasingly vocal challenges to his policies from senior ministers to the left and right of him within the coalition government.
+"The prime minister of Israel is not a private person.
+He is the leader of the Jewish state and the entire Jewish people.
+Cursing the prime minister and calling him names is an insult not just to him but to the millions of Israeli citizens and Jews across the globe," he wrote.

 FRICTION